-Jocelyn Viterna is Associate Professor of Sociology.
-Her areas of interest include social movements, development, civil society, democratization, comparative politics, and gender.
+Jocelyn Viterna is Associate Professor of Sociology and Co-director of the Transnational Studies Initiative at Harvard University.
+Her areas of interest include social movements, development, civil society, transnational politics, political violence, sexuality, and gender.
 Her region of emphasis is Latin America.

 Viterna received a B.A. in Sociology and Latin American Studies from Kansas State University (1995), and an M.A.
 (2000) and Ph.D.
 (2003) in Sociology from Indiana University-Bloomington.
 Prior to joining the Harvard Sociology department in 2007, she was an assistant professor in Sociology and Latin American Studies at Tulane University (2003-2007).